 Fully configurable weapon holsters, hand gestures, drawing out weapons in real-time, compatibility with other mods, mod configuration menu, and displaying complex scenes in 1st or 3rd person are some of the features that come with the VRIK Player Avatar mod.

-Keep in mind the mod discussed in this list don’t include launcher or script-loading mods that enable other mods to work.
-Each mod has a separate requirement for working, and we recommend referring to the linked websites in order to know the required mods for these mods to work.
+Out of numerous mods options in Skyrim, these are my top favorite ones to try out as it gives us the most interesting features.
+Keep in mind the mod discussed in my list don’t include launcher or script-loading mods that enable other mods to work.
+Each mod has a separate requirement for working, and I recommend referring to the linked websites in order to know the required mods for these mods to work.